 No-code software, on the other hand, takes this low-code concept to a whole new level and depending on who you ask, could or will have a dramatic impact on the future of software development.
 What does appear to be clear, however, is some development will shift to non-programmers — or to what some are calling “citizen developers”.

 No-code and low-code platforms enable companies to serve customers worldwide without the burden of maintaining their in-house developers.
 In this way, businesses can create websites from predeveloped building blocks, set up data exchange with CRM solutions, add online payments via Stripe, and even gather customer feedback via Google Forms or another provider.
 Entrepreneurs, in turn, can minimise their time-to-market and evaluate their product or business concepts in earth-shattering record time.

 More Multi-Platform Frameworks

 Multi-platform frameworks are also becoming increasingly more common, and this couldn’t have come at a better time.
 After all, they enable companies to reutilise virtually their entire business logic and UI across mobile, desktop and web platforms with little effort and in one fell swoop.
 A great example is the Uno Platform, which can empower your existing .NET teams with pixel-perfect multi-platform applications.
-Other alternatives, however, include Xamarin, Log4j and Bunyan.
+Another alternative, however, can be Xamarin.